-- Our principal aim is that children leave Wallsend Jubilee Primary School with a secure understanding of the nature, processes and methods of science through different types of science enquiries that will help them to answer scientific questions about the world around them, thus ensuring that children see learning in Science as an ongoing process, not a one-off event. - We aim for all learners to be equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future. - Our children will meet the National Curriculum expectations in Science, including all Working Scientifically elements, which will be taught by highly-qualified, enthusiastic staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in the subject. - Pupils will develop secure understanding of each key block of knowledge and concepts in order to progress to the next stage of learning: this will include building up an extended specialist vocabulary. - All children will study Science Geography for at least 40 hours over the academic year. - Opportunities will exist for children of all ages to experience learning beyond the classroom; Outdoor learning will be integral to this. - Children will develop a deep understanding of the subjects they are studying.
-They will increasingly use their prior knowledge to move learning forward, and any misconceptions will be identified and addressed. - Children will understand how our 6Rs of learning and British values relate to science, including the social and economic implications of science - Children will develop a real understanding and appreciation of the world around them, leaving us with the ability to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes
+- Our principal aim is that children leave Wallsend Jubilee Primary School with a secure understanding of the nature, processes and methods of science through different types of science enquiries that will help them to answer scientific questions about the world around them, thus ensuring that children see learning in Science as an on-going process, not a one-off event. - We aim for all learners to be equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future. - Our children will meet the National Curriculum expectations in Science, including all Working Scientifically elements, which will be taught by highly-qualified, enthusiastic staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in the subject. - Pupils will develop secure understanding of each key block of knowledge and concepts in order to progress to the next stage of learning: this will include building up an extended specialist vocabulary.
+Progression will be ensured by following our carefully sequence progression map (please see additional documents). - All children will study Science for at least 40 hours over the academic year. - Pupils will be given the opportunity to devise and answer their own scientific questions.
+Predicting and hypothesising will support pupils in knowing that it is OK 'not to not the answers', and that scientific exploration is a key element of 'being a scientist.' - Opportunities will exist for children of all ages to experience learning beyond the classroom; Outdoor learning will be integral to this, and our outdoor gardens and classroom, as well as our local Country Park, will be fully utilised to maximise pupils' experiences and science capital. - Children will develop a deep understanding of the subjects they are studying.
+They will increasingly use their prior knowledge to move learning forward, and any misconceptions will be identified and addressed.

+- Children will understand how our 6Rs of learning and British values relate to science, including the social and economic implications of science. - Children will develop a real understanding and appreciation of the world around them, leaving us with the ability to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes

-Characteristics of a Scientist.
+Characteristics of a Scientist